qbicsoftware/cookiecutter-templates-cli/README.md

 Choose from 1, 2 [1]: 1
 ```

 The values shown between brackets are the defaults.
 To use the default value (as Homer did here for `version`), simply press `ENTER` without entering any other text.
-Default values are provided in `cookiecutter.json` files (there's one for each template type) and in [Cookiecutter's configuration file](http://cookiecutter.readthedocs.io/en/latest/advanced/user_config.html).
+Default values are found in `cookiecutter.json` files (there's one for each template type) and in [Cookiecutter's configuration file](http://cookiecutter.readthedocs.io/en/latest/advanced/user_config.html).

 Let's first go through the meaning of each variable. **All project types** have references to these variables:
 * `author`: your real name, unless you are in the EU witness-protection program or have a really cool nickname, like Rocketboy or Aquagirl.
 * `email`: the electronic address that one ought to use if one were willing to contact thee with matters related to the project you are creating.
-* `artifact_id`: recall that all [maven] artifacts are identified by three fields, namely, `groupId`, `artifactId`, `version`.
+* `artifact_id`: recall that all [Maven][maven] artifacts (i.e., distributable pieces of software) are identified by three fields, namely, `groupId`, `artifactId`, `version`.
 This `artifact_id` refers to _that_ `artifactId` in your `pom.xml`.
-Check our naming and versioning conventions guide if you are not sure about this one.
+All of our artifacts have the same `groupId`, namely `life.qbic`.
+Check our naming and versioning conventions guide if you are not sure about which value to enter.
 * `display_name`: the "human-friendly" name of your portlet, e.g., _Problem Generator Portlet_, _Project Wizzard (sic) Support Library_, _The "rm -Rf *" Companion Portlet_.
 * `version`: if this is a new project, use the default, but if you are migrating a project, maybe you should consider a major version update.
 In any case, consider our naming and versioning conventions guide.
 * `short_description`: a short set of words that, when put together in a sentence, explain what your project does.
 You know, _short description_ of your project.